-- The SBP started to tighten the monetary policy in November 20211 but failed to achieve positive real rates and control inflation. - The review report projects that the broad money growth will be around 12 percent during the FY-2023.
-Therefore, PIDE argues that the demand-side pressure will not be a major driver of inflation in near future.
-The current wave of inflation may be more supply-side shock driven. - PIDE estimates suggest that supply-side pressures will contribute to inflation by more than 80 percent during FY-2023.2 Hence, further tightening of the monetary policy may not be desirable.
-Interestingly, the Risk Assessment Matrix of the review report also points out that several supply shocks including the disruption of supply chains, higher energy prices, and higher commodity prices are more important for inflation.
-Nevertheless, a further tightening of the monetary policy may reduce the exchange rate pressures.
+The SBP began to tighten monetary policy in November 20211 but failed to achieve positive real rate and control inflation.

+The review report projects that the broad money growth will be around 12 percent during the FY-2023.
+Therefore, PIDE argues that the demand-side pressure will not be a major driver of inflation in the near future.
+The current wave of inflation may be more supply-side shock driven.

+PIDE estimates suggest that supply-side pressures will contribute to inflation by more than 80 percent during FY-20232.
+Hence, further tightening of the monetary policy may not be desirable.
+Interestingly, the Risk Assessment Matrix of the review report also points out that several supply shocks, including the disruption of supply chains, higher energy prices. and higher commodity prices important for inflation.
+Nevertheless, further tightening of the monetary policy may reduce the exchange rate pressures.
 The current external sector pressure is due to surging import demand.
 A tight monetary policy may reduce external sector pressure through effective import demand management.
-But the review report did not take a clear stance on this issue.
+The review report, however, did not take a clear stance on this issue.